soheiladadkhah66-del/AI-Video-Error-Analysis/README.md

 # AI-Video-Error-Analysis

-➡️ Quick summary available in the overview: docs/overview.md Technical analysis of why current AI video-generation models fail, and a high-level outline of our corrective framework.
+➡️ Quick summary available in the overview: docs/overview.md
-Why Current AI Video Models Fail
-Technical Overview & High-Level Insight
+📊 Architecture diagram: assets/architecture.svg

+## Summary

-This document provides a focused analysis of why today’s AI video-generation systems consistently produce structural, temporal, and semantic errors.
+This repository presents a structured technical analysis of the most common failure modes in current AI video-generation systems.
-We describe the failure modes clearly, without revealing the proprietary solution framework.
-The full corrective method is intentionally not disclosed at this stage.
+It outlines *where and why* these models break—across prompt interpretation, latent encoding, scene understanding, temporal stability, and scenario logic.

+The purpose of this project is to make these structural weaknesses visible, reproducible, and conceptually clear without revealing any corrective or proprietary solutions.

+---

-1. Structural Failure Modes in Video-Generation AIs
+## 1. Structural Failure Modes in Video-Generation AIs

 Modern video-generation systems—across all major platforms—share the same technical limitations:

-1.1 Lack of true scene understanding
+### 1.1 Lack of true scene understanding
 Models do not operate on a grounded world-model.
 They only predict pixel distributions, which leads to:

-inconsistent faces
+- inconsistent faces

-unstable lighting and shadows
+- unstable lighting and shadows

-objects drifting between frames
+- objects drifting between frames

-broken physical relationships in the scene
+- broken physical relationships in the scene

-1.2 Missing temporal state memory
+### 1.2 Missing temporal state memory
 Video requires continuity across time.
 Most current AIs generate frames with weak or no persistent state, causing:

-identity drift
+- identity drift

-inconsistent motion
+- inconsistent motion

-temporal artifacts
+- temporal artifacts

-sudden changes in geometry
+- sudden changes in geometry

-1.3 Prompt ambiguity
+### 1.3 Prompt ambiguity
 Human prompts do not provide the model with:

-stable priorities
+- stable priorities

-fixed scene constraints
+- fixed scene constraints

-role definitions
+- role definitions

-hierarchical importance of elements
+- hierarchical importance of elements

 This ambiguity becomes amplified by the model, not reduced.

-1.4 Absence of scenario logic
+### 1.4 Absence of scenario logic

-Even when a prompt is good, models lack:
+Even when a prompt is well-formed, models lack:

-causal reasoning
+- causal reasoning

-emotional or narrative coherence
+- emotional or narrative coherence

-motivations for actions
+- motivations for actions

-fixed world rules
+- fixed world rules

-This results in videos that “look generated” rather than “act coherent.”
+This results in videos that *look generated* rather than *act coherent*.

+---

-2. What This Paper Shows (and What It Does Not)
+## 2. What This Paper Shows (and What It Does Not)

 This whitepaper demonstrates that:

-we understand the core failure points
+- we understand the core failure points

-we can map the weaknesses precisely
+- we can map the weaknesses precisely

-we know which architectural gaps create which errors
+- we know which architectural gaps create which errors

-the industry-wide limitations follow predictable patterns
+- the industry-wide limitations follow predictable patterns

 However:

-We do not disclose the corrective architecture here.
+### **We do not disclose the corrective architecture here.**

-Our internal scenario-driven framework solves the stability, continuity, and semantic issues described above, but the technical method will be released only in controlled stages.
+Our internal scenario-driven framework solves the stability, continuity, and semantic issues described above,
+but the technical method will be released only in controlled stages.

+---

-3. Statement of Insight
+## 3. Statement of Insight

-This repository has a simple purpose:
+This repository has a clear purpose:

-To show that the failure modes are known, understood, and solvable— and that the key to the solution is already in our hands.
+> **To show that the failure modes are known, understood, and solvable —
+> and that the key to the solution is already in our hands.**

+---

-4. Future Updates
+## 4. Future Updates

-A controlled release of partial specifications and demonstrations will be published in upcoming commits.
+A controlled release of partial specifications and demonstrations

-➡️ Quick summary available in the overview: docs/overview.md Technical analysis of why current AI video-generation models fail...
+will be published in upcoming commits.

+---

-End of Document
+### End of Document